 Dr. Wang loves classical music, reading, and traveling around the world.

 He is a CPA registered in the state of South Carolina.

-Mitch Wenger is an Assistant Professor in the Patterson School of Accountancy at The University of Mississippi.
+Mitch Wenger is a Clinical Assistant Professor in the Patterson School of Accountancy at The University of Mississippi.
 Mitch earned his B.S. in Accountancy from the University of Illinois, his MBA from the University of Texas at Arlington, and his Ph.D. program from Virginia Commonwealth University.